Myanmar Quake Toll Passes 1,000 As Rescuers Dig For Survivors - UrduPoint

 - Rare junta plea for help -

+Previous military governments have shunned foreign assistance, even after major natural disasters.

-The country declared a state of emergency across the six worst-affected regions after the quake, and at one major hospital in the capital, Naypyidaw, medics were forced to treat the wounded in the open air on Friday.
+The country declared a state of emergency across the six worst-affected regions after the quake, and at one major hospital in the capital, Naypyidaw, medics were forced to treat the wounded in the open air.

 Offers of foreign assistance began coming in, with President Donald Trump on Friday pledging US help.